SMS CX Shouldn't Be NoReply

 I used to think of SMS as “one more channel.”
 I was wrong.

-Proactive SMS creates that moment, without feeling like an obstacle.
-Because the customer still wants the item to work.
-Because checking in feels like a store associate, not a pop-up.
-Because help that arrives before you’ve given up doesn’t feel like friction.
-It feels like attention.
+And the timing.
+Proactive outreach after delivery is perceived as care.
+The customer still wants the item to work.
+Checking in feels like a store associate.
+Help that arrives before you’ve given up feels like attention.

-And when customers feel that attention, they reply.
+When customers feel that attention, they reply.
 Even when nothing is wrong.
 They talk.
-And when they talk, you learn.
-Which products confuse?
-Which photos mislead?
-Which sizing guidance is missing?
-You fix upstream causes instead of processing downstream returns.
+And when they talk, you learn: which products confuse, which photos mislead, which sizing guidance is missing.
+You fix causes instead of processing returns.

-So here’s the question: if you’re texting customers today, you already have this surface.
+If you’re texting customers today, you already have this surface.
 The thread already exists.
-The only question is whether you’ll treat it like a billboard or make it a place.
+The only question is whether you’ll treat it like a billboard or make it a place where help actually lives.